wesstone12/wesstone12/README.md

-- 👋 Hi, I’m @wesstone12
+Virginia Tech FinTech and Econ Alumni

-- 😎 Just doing side projects for fun
+Just doing side projects for fun 😎

-- 📫 How to reach me: wesstone@vt.edu
+How to reach me: wesstone@vt.edu

 <!---
 wesstone12/wesstone12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.